-Similar in some ways to simple random sampling is a procedure called systematic sampling, in which every nth subject or unit is selected from a population.
+lected from a population.
 For example, to get a sample of 20 from a population of 100, or a sampling rate of 1/5, a researcher randomly selects a starting point and a sampling interval.
-Thus, if the number 11 is chosen, the sample will include the twenty subjects or items numbered 11, 16, 21, 26, and so on.
+Thus, if the number 11 is chosen, the sample will include the 20 subjects or items numbered 11, 16, 21, 26, and so on.
 To add further randomness to the process, the researcher may randomly select both the starting point and the interval.
 For example, an interval of 11 together with a starting point of 29 would generate the numbers 40, 51, 62, 73, and so on.

 Systematic samples are frequently used in mass media research.
 They often save time, resources, and effort when compared to simple random samples.
-In fact, since the procedure so closely resembles a simple random sample, many researchers consider systematic sampling equal to the random procedure (Babbie, 1986).
+In fact, since the procedure so closely resembles a simple random sample, many researchers consider systematic sampling equal to the random procedure (Babbie, 1989).
 The method is widely used in selecting subjects from lists such as telephone directories, Broadcasting/Cablecasting Yearbook, and Editor & Publisher.

 The degree of accuracy of systematic sampling depends on the adequacy of the sampling frame, or a complete list of members in the population.
 Telephone directories are inadequate sampling frames in most cases, since not all phone numbers are listed, and some people do not have telephones at all.
 However, lists that include all the members of a population have a high degree of precision.
-Before deciding
+Before deciding to use systematic sampling, one should consider the goals and purpose of a study, as well as the availability of a comprehensive list of the population.
+If such a list is not available, systematic sampling is probably ill-advised.